w4yne4125/PokerCalculator/FOOP -- Poker Spec.md

 ### Phase1

-- Enter the hands of the opponent and yours (1v1), then output the win probability
+- Enter the hands of the opponent and yours (1v1), then output the win probability // Analyzer
-- Based on the position and hand, decide to open or not (No 3-bet function yet)
+- Based on the position and hand, decide to open or not (No 3-bet function yet) // Add position

 ### Phase2